 Set up RabbitMQ

-Magento Commerce and Magento Commerce support message queues implemented through RabbitMQ.
+Magento Open Source and Adobe Commerce support message queues implemented through RabbitMQ.
 Magento uses this service for executing numerous asynchronous operations, including B2B catalog operations and asynchronous stock updates.
 All interfaces for adding more jobs to the job server are distributed with the product and are available for custom asynchronous logic implementation in the scope of third-party extensions.
 As with any other integration, Magento provides a sample configuration file for RabbitMQ that contains all recommended settings and is fully ready for production usage.

 Split the database